Edai/ExplorerVR/README.md

 # ExplorerVR
-Virtual Reality Project started on the 4th May 2017 Unity and SteamVR
+Virtual Reality Project started on the 4th May 2017, using Unity and SteamVR

 # What is the aim of this project?
 Discover and explore different environments